ramiaffes/CP-Solutions/README.md

 # CP-Solutions
-Some of my submissions for some online competitive programming platforms
+list of my submissions for some online competitive programming platforms